celo-org/docs/blog/20-04-23-building-a-vending-machine-on-celo-blockchain/building-a-vending-machine-on-celo-blockchain.md

 ![restockMachine](https://user-images.githubusercontent.com/6362475/233279707-2032db12-5da6-4f36-a929-e9c8f6049bb0.png)

-Just as the first function, this can also be monitored on  [Alfajorex Explore](https://explorer.celo.org/alfajores).
+Just as the first function, this can also be monitored on  [Alfajore Explore](https://explorer.celo.org/alfajores).

 - Step 8: Call Function for getting our coffee machine balance